Tutorial

 STEP 1 - Update LiveView component

 I already have my products list in a LiveView component.
-And is this case its mounted from the rotes file and I actually load the data in the handleparams/3 function.
-And the function I call is the getandassignpage/1.
-I need to change that to take a second argument.
-If we are connected or not.
+In this case it’s mounted from the routes file and I actually load the data in the handle_params/3 function.
+The function I call is get_and_assign_page/1.
+I need to change that to take a second argument: whether we are connected or not.

 def handle_params(_, _, socket) do